Welcome to Shen Lab

-We study a variety of materials, such as high-temperature superconductors, topological insulators, and quantum materials at atomically thin limit.
-By probing their interactions with electromagnetic radiation, ranging from x-rays, to the ultraviolet, and into the microwave regime, we gain insight into the underlying physics governing the emergent properties in these condensed matter systems.
+We study a variety of materials, such as high-temperature superconductors, topological insulators, and quantum materials at the atomically thin limit.
+By probing their interaction with electromagnetic radiation, ranging from x-rays to the ultraviolet, and into the microwave regime, we gain insight into the underlying physics governing their emergent properties.

-Dr. Shen is the Paul Pigott Professor in Physical Sciences, Professor of Physics, Applied Physics and SLAC Photon Science Departments, as well as a senior fellow of the Precourt Institute for Energy, at Stanford University.
-He is also the Advisor for Science and Technology of SLAC National Accelerator Laboratory and a member of the faculty advisory board of the Knight-Hennessy Scholars program at Stanford University.
-Over the last three decades, he has mentored more than eighty graduate students and postdoctoral associates.
-Over forty of them are now faculty members of research universities and about ten of them become scientific staff of national laboratories and research institutes.
+Dr. Shen is the Paul Pigott Professor in Physical Sciences, Professor of Physics and Applied Physics Departments, and a senior fellow of the Precourt Institute for Energy at Stanford.
+He is the Advisor for Science and Technology of SLAC and a member of the faculty advisory board of the Knight-Hennessy Scholars program at Stanford.
+He has mentored about one hundred graduate students and postdocs, with their career paths approximately 50–50 split between faculty members of research universities, as well as positions in industry and national laboratories.More about our people

 Our current research involves the study of emergent properties in quantum materials, particularly strongly correlated electron systems such as the cuprate and iron-based unconventional superconductors, as well as topological and 2D materials, and thin films.

 While our primary experimental tool is angle-resolved photoemission spectroscopy (ARPES), we also perform experiments using resonant x-ray scattering and near-field microwave microscopy techniques.More about quantum materials